cloudamqp/terraform-provider-cloudamqp/docs/guides/info_http_api.md

 ---
 layout: "cloudamqp"
-page_title: "HTTP API"
+page_title: "Message Broker HTTP API"
 subcategory: "info"
 description: |-
-  Example of using HTTP API to create user, vhost etc.
+  Example of using Message Broker HTTP API to create user, vhost etc.
 ---

-# HTTP API
+# Message Broker HTTP API

-This provider doesn't support using the HTTP API to create user, vhost etc. on the underlying RabbitMQ or LavinMQ instance.
+This provider doesn't support using the Message Broker HTTP API to create user, vhost etc. on the underlying RabbitMQ or LavinMQ instance.

-There are other provider here at the registry that are built for this.
+There are other providers here at the registry that are built for this.
 Example of the current unofficial RabbitMQ provider with most downloads: https://registry.terraform.io/providers/cyrilgdn/rabbitmq/latest

 ## Example Usage

-This can be used together with the CloudAMQP provider to access the HTTP API to create user, vhost etc.
+This can be used together with the CloudAMQP provider to access the Message Broker HTTP API to create user, vhost etc.

 ```hcl
 data "cloudamqp_credentials" "credentials" {